Blue-eared barbet: Distribution and habitat

 The blue-eared barbet is a resident breeder in the hills from eastern Nepal through northeast India to southern Thailand and Indochina.
 It inhabits shrublands and forests up to an altitude of 1600 m.
-It nests in a tree hole.
+It nests in tree cavities.

 Taxonomy

 Bucco cyanotis was the scientific name proposed by Edward Blyth in 1847 who described a barbet from the Arakan area.

 In the 19th and 20th centuries, about 19 generic names were proposed for Asian barbet species, including Psilopogon by Salomon Müller in 1836, Megalaima by George Robert Gray in 1849 and Mezobucco by George Ernest Shelley in 1889.
 Taxonomists used different generic names when describing barbets in collections of natural history museums.

 Mesobucco duvaugli orientalis was proposed by Herbert C. Robinson in 1915 for seven barbets collected on the coast at the Thailand-Cambodian border and on Ko Chang Island that differed from cyanotis barbets; they were larger and paler, and the red spot below their eyes was intermixed with golden.

 Three blue-eared barbet subspecies are recognized as valid taxa since 2014: